 Independent Author Network – If you’re an independently published author, you’ll find valuable resources and a ton of support at the Independent Author Network.

 Ask David lets readers leave their comments about books they read.
 And if you like a book, a review is a great help to the author.
-Feel free to add your review of Growing Up Country – Memories of an Iowa Farm Girl and Go Away Home on AskDavid.com
+Feel free to add your review of Growing Up Country – Memories of an Iowa Farm Girl, Go Away Home and Simple Truth on AskDavid.com

 Do you or someone you know have low vision?

 Talking Books – Growing Up Country: Memories of an Iowa Farm Girl is available as a Talking Book through the Iowa Department for the Blind Library.
 Contact the Iowa Department for the Blind or call 515-281-1333 if you or someone you know has low vision.